 In 1916 the society matrons of Washington held a well publicized contest, which would feature the names of those household employees who had been in service the longest.
 The results were published in the November 3, 1916 edition of the Washington Times.
 Three employees of Mrs. John D. Patten were certainly among the head of the class: Bettie Upshur - 52 years, Robert Upshur - 45 years, Frances Mundy - 35 years.

 |Washington Times 3 November 1916|

-From their beginnings as slave children in the attic of an earthen floor kitchen in Spotsylvania, Robert and Bettie Upshur spent their lifetimes in the service of others and made the best of what life had to offer them during that period.
+From their beginnings as slave children in the attic of a plantation kitchen in Spotsylvania, Robert and Bettie Upshur spent their lifetimes in the service of others and made the best of what life had to offer them during that period.
 They spent their lives together, ending their days working in an architect designed mansion in Washington listed in the Register of Historic Homes.